LogtalkDotOrg/logtalk3/coding/idea/NOTES.md

 Known issues
 ------------

-The grammar still needs some work.
+- The grammar still needs some work.
 Particularly, it does not show as errors few sentences that should not be considered valid.

+- Syntax errors may occur in well constructed terms that are very long (e.g., a compound with a huge argument list or a list term with lots of elements).
+To fix it, [set the JVM option](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties) _grammar.kit.gpub.max.level_ to a bigger value than its default _1000_.